nfdi4plants/nfdi4plants.knowledgebase/src/docs/SwateManual/Docs04-Ontology-Term-Search.md

 If a user wants to fill in cells of the column `Component [instrument model]`, they are most likely looking for the instrument model used in their experimental workflow.
 In this example the instrument model series and the exact instrument models are so-called child terms of `instrument model (MS:1000031)` because they are connected to `instrument model (MS:1000031)` via [`is_a` relationships](./../img/Swate-RelationshipGraph-Exp.jpg).
 When a cell of the column `Component [instrument model]` is selected, the respective child terms can be shown by double clicking into the empty search field.

 When you start typing a word to search for a specific term, both child terms and unrelated terms will be suggested.
 You can recognize the terms that are related to your building block header (parent term, b) by the symbol in front of the terms ( c ).
+To switch off this feature in your annotation table you can deactivate the magnifying glass symbol by clicking the symbol or by pressing <kbd>Tab</kbd>.